Where is Mount Everest?

 - 86°55′31′′E - This longitude of 86.92528 degrees East means it lies towards the eastern side of Nepal and the country's border with China.

-Since then, brave adventurers from around the globe have been captivated by the allure of Everest, risking their lives to stand on its summit and take in views from the "top of the world."
 Over 300 people have died trying.
 Today, thanks to advanced equipment and commercial guiding operations, hundreds now reach the top annually during narrow weather windows in April/May.
 However, the mountain retains an air of mystery and danger.

 Birth of Mount Everest: How Everest Came into Existence?